-US’ officials have attributed the recent market volatility to the tightening of the US monetary policy, the US Federal Reserve’s tough stance on tightening, and the country’s trade war with China.
+US’ officials have attributed the recent market volatility to the tightening of the US monetary policy, the US Federal Reserve’s tough stance on rate hikes, and the country’s trade war with China.

 But some observers note that the talks between the world’s two largest economies have received no breakthroughs since May, as Beijing is tentative to give in to larger demands from the US.

-US trade representative Robert Lighthizer, the person leading the China talks, has been pushing for a harder stance in the negotiations by addressing the concerns of China’s alleged intellectual property theft, and tariffs and non-tariff barriers.
+US trade representative Robert Lighthizer, the person leading the China talks, has been pushing for a harder stance on the negotiations by addressing the concerns of China’s alleged intellectual property theft and tariffs and non-tariff barriers.